abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/2_data_preparation/README.md

   <img src="../assets/Downsampling_approach.jpg" width="50%" />
 </p>

-By identifying the maximum value of each cell across the 238-month dataset in the response variable *Burnt Area*, we can categorize cells into distinct groups:
+By identifying the maximum value of each cell across the 238-month dataset in the response variable *Burnt Area*, we can categorize cells into distinct groups.

 <img align="right" src="./img/2.ras1.png" width="20%" >

-### 1. Cells with at Least One 'Fire' Event
+### 1.1.
+Cells with at Least One 'Fire' Event
 This group encompasses cells that encountered at least one fire event during the 238-month study period.</br>
 Each cell within this group is characterized as either 'Water' (-2), 'No Fire' event (0), or 'Fire' event (1) over the course of the study.